-As Chief Operating Officer, Todd oversees the execution of the firm’s strategic planning initiatives and the building and preservation of the firm’s culture.
-Todd leads the firm’s Management Committee and is responsible for the day to day management of the firm.
+As Chief Executive Officer, Todd is responsible for leading the development and implementation of the firm's strategic and operational plans and for building and preserving the firm’s culture.
+Along with other members of the Operating Committee, Todd is responsible for the day to day management of the firm.

 An Adjunct Professor at the Sellinger School of Business at Loyola University, Todd is a volunteer member of the United States Coast Guard Auxiliary and a Board Member on the Catch a Lift Fund,